-Steven Vashel, who has coached football at seven different schools in the Northeast and is a graduate of Springfield College, is Yale’s defensive backs coach.
+Steven Vashel, who has coached football at seven different schools in the Northeast and is a graduate of Springfield College, finished his second season as Yale’s defensive backs coach.

 Vashel spent three years (2009 to 2011) as the defensive backs coach at the University of Maine, where his charges led the Colonial Athletic Association in pass defense in 2011.
 Two of his former players, Jerron McMillian (4th rd draft, Packers) and Trevor Coston (free agent, Bears), were signed by NFL teams.